- Petras Auštrevičius - MEP (Renew Europe, LT)

 Many farm animals are kept in cages for all or much of their lives.
 Scientific research shows that this implies very poor welfare outcomes.
 Cages provide very limited space for the animals, sometimes both vertically and horizontally.
 They prevent them from performing basic postural changes such as sitting, standing up, walking or turning around.
 The restriction of movement and exercise causes consequent health problems such as low bone density.
 Cages prohibit animals from expressing natural behavioural repertoire leading to frustration of mental needs.
 They isolate animals or keep them in small tightly-packed groups.
 They prevent them from escaping aggressive behaviour from cage-mates and can help spread diseases.
 Caging is cruel but also unnecessary: viable cage-free alternative with high welfare systems exist.

 Over the last years, the cage-free movement has been gaining ground in the EU and in the US.
 More voices are taking a stand against the use of cages in farming and speaking out against ‘enriched’ cages.
-Recently, Massachusetts, California, Washington and Oregon banned cages for egg-laying hens and the sale of products that do not meet the States’ new welfare requirements (in effect 2022, 2022, 2023 and 2024 respectively).
+Recently, Massachusetts, California, Washington, Oregon, Michigan and Colorado banned cages for egg-laying hens and the sale of products that do not meet the States’ new welfare requirements (in effect between 2022 and 2024).

 The lack of EU leadership on the issue has also pushed some governments of EU Member States to introduce national legislation to ban certain forms of caged farming: